Marieke Koekkoek: Politics

 Koekkoek headed the committee that wrote Volt's election program for the November 2023 general election.
 The party received two seats, and Koekkoek was re-elected.
 She was not re-elected in October 2025, as Volt only elected one member, and her term ended on 11 November.
+In June 2026, she was elected to the executive board of Volt Europa.

 Personal life

 Koekkoek lives in the Utrecht neighbourhood of Leidsche Rijn.
 Her husband is from China, having come to the Netherlands to study and work, and she has three children.
 Koekkoek can play violin.